kellyjonbrazil/jc/docs/parsers/universal.md

                      underscore '_'.
 You should also ensure headers are lowercase by using .lower().

-                     Also, ensure there are no blank lines (list items) in the data.
+                     Also, ensure there are no blank rows in the data.

 Returns: